 - A programme of training has been procured and Trustees undertaken this training. - Skills gap analysis has been undertaken and have been identified that Directors should be recruited with legal, PR and building experience. - A review of policies is being undertaken with a view to ensure all necessary policies are identified and structures documented in Scheme of Delegation. - Internal controls in form of Financial Scheme of Delegation which are documented in Financial Regulations and Procedures. - Terms of Reference have been created with clearly defined roles and responsibilities laid with a clear focus on holding the Academy to account for academic standards, the efficient use of resources and ensuring that statutory duties are met.
 Terms of Reference have created and ratified for; Audit, Finance Committee, Human Resources and Standards and Performance.
-These are available for when the Academy Trust grows. - Trustees use the services of external auditors for validation of judgements where necessary.
+These are available for when the Academy Trust grows. - Trustees use the services of external auditors for validation of judgements where necessary. - There is a clear and effective policy review cycle in place identifying policies for ratification and development on a RAG rated basis.

-- There is a clear and effective policy review cycle in place identifying policies for ratification and development on a RAG rated basis. - An additional two Directors have been recruited to strengthen the Board following resignations.
+An additional two Directors have been recruited to strengthen the Board following resignations.

-During the financial year the Full Board met 5 times to consider all issues including finances, Trust expansion, audit reports, premises improvements, risk management etc. The Board has opted to consolidate all matter relating to finance and audit into full Board meetings.
+During the financial year the Full Board met 4 times to consider all issues including finances, Trust expansion, audit reports, premises improvements, risk management etc. The Board has opted to consolidate all matter relating to finance and audit into full Board meetings.
 This will be revisited as the Trust grows.
-The Chair Dr Stephen Pierpoint has significant financial expertise and greatly contributes to discussion about probity and compliance in relation to Academy Financial Handbook.
+The Chair Dr Stephen Pierpoint has significant financial expertise and is a Doctor of Taxations and previously worked in accounting section of Shell, he greatly contributes to discussion about probity and compliance in relation to Academy Financial Handbook.
 This skill set is essential as his background is in finance.
-The Vice Chair Mr Chris Sheen has a background in asset management which also provides and supports discussions around the Academy buildings and expenditure relating to this.
+The Vice Chair Mr Chris Sheen has a background in asset management, also owns a number of enterprises his knowledge provides and supports discussions around the Academy buildings, expenditure and financial planning, auditing and general finance related issues.
+Dr Andrew Stone was a Principial of a large successful Secondary School and now Director of Education of a Diocese.
+Dr Stone has a wealth of practical information and resources which help with financial discussions, probity of expenditure and has the ability through his knowledge and skills set to advise of curriculum planning linked into the Trust finances.
+Dean Taylor (Member) is a Trustee of a large MAT and advises Central Government on Education Policy.
+He is due to meet with the CEO in 2023/24 to look at Trust as a whole to see what improvements could be facilitated.